 Did you know that the name Guadalajara comes from the Arabic WAD-al-HIDJARA, and means “river that runs between the rocks” or “rocky river?”

 If You Would Like to Know More about Daniel and His Work

-If you would like to find out more about Daniel and his art, which has been shown in Mexico, the United States, and Europe, visit his website.
+If you would like to find out more about Daniel and his art, which has been shown in Mexico, the United States, and Europe.

 Cut off the stem and remove the outer skin of the pineapple.

 Break open the chiles and remove the seeds.
 Then, finely chop.

 In a mixing bowl, place all of the chopped ingredients plus the salt.
 Squeeze the lime juice over the ingredients.
 Mix well well with a spoon.

 Serve with wheat crackers.

 Spicy Pineapple Salad – Ensalada Arabe

 - Cut off the stem and remove the outer skin of the pineapple.
 Discard.